 A considerable part of Granado Espada's appeal as a fantasy world was the combination of guns with swords and sorcery.
 It set the musketeer class apart from the usual archers.

-Warcraft II had cannon-armed ships and towers and demolition teams on both sides carrying kegs of gunpowder; Warcraft III had Dwarven riflemen, flying machines armed with machine guns, and goblin demolition teams available to both sides; and a few classes in World of Warcraft can learn to use guns.
+II had cannon-armed ships and towers and demolition teams on both sides carrying kegs of gunpowder; Warcraft III had Dwarven riflemen, flying machines armed with machine guns, and goblin demolition teams available to both sides; and a few classes in World of Warcraft can learn to use guns.
 Note, however, that most of the guns in the Warcraft series fire at rates one would generally associate with cartridge firing repeaters.
 Hunters in World of Warcraft do not have to carry powder along with their shot, and both they and the Dwarven riflemen in Warcraft III reload really, really fast.

 Bungie's Myth series has dwarves, who toss around molotov cocktails, plant bombs, and fire mortars (in Myth II), but no guns.
 There were, however, gun-wielding poachers in one humorous bonus level.

 Jade Empire allows the player to claim a pseudo-European conquistador's musket as a prize for besting him in a duel.
 It does significantly more damage than most weapons, but has a low rate of fire and doesn't work well against magical creatures.
+Sir Roderick himself lampshades this in the debate, claiming that one of the Empire's flaws is that they have not invented handheld firearms despite having the means to do so.

-The Might and Magic universe goes straight to lasers in Might and Magic VI and VII, although it is Lost Technology.
+The universe goes straight to lasers in Might and Magic VI and VII, although it is Lost Technology.
 Unsurprising, considering starting from the first game, the series is heavily influenced by Star Trek and contains robots, transporter beams, and computer terminals.
 For that matter, the antagonist of the first five games, Sheltem/Alamar, is a robot built by Sufficiently Advanced Alien precursors.

 Heroes of Might and Magic V has the gremlins, who use some kind of hybrid gun that works on magic.